Green Mountain College: Academics

-The campus was offered for sale and then sold at auction in August 2020 to entrepreneur Raj Bhakta for $4.5 million.
-In 2024, Bhakta revealed plans to use the college buildings as hotel and condominium space.

-Academics

 Green Mountain College's core courses were known as the Environmental Liberal Arts curriculum, in environmental and natural sciences, writing, reading, history and philosophy.
 The college offered 23 undergraduate majors and the following graduate degrees: MBA in Sustainable Business; MS in Environmental Studies; MS in Sustainable Food Systems; and MS in Resilient and Sustainable Communities.

 It was part of the Eco League, a group of liberal arts colleges committed to environmental sustainability.

-Progressive program

 GMC offered an educational track known as the Progressive Program.
 Based on the ideas of philosopher John Dewey, the students in the program defined their own education goals and worked with faculty members individually to meet them.

 Green campus

 In 2007, the Association for the Advancement of Sustainability in Higher Education awarded Green Mountain College the Campus Sustainability Leadership Award in the "Under 1,000" category.
 The award recognizes Green Mountain for commitment to environmental sustainability in its governance and administration, curriculum and research, operations, campus culture, and community outreach.
 GMC was also named the Sierra Club's #1 Cool School for 2018.

 Green Mountain was named an EPA Energy Star Showcase Campus following campus-wide retrofitting of light fixtures.

 Students installed a wind turbine to power the campus greenhouse and solar panels on the roof of the student center.
 On April 22, 2010, GMC formally opened a new combined heat and power biomass plant costing $5.8m.

 Through the Student Campus Greening Fund every GMC student contributed $30 from the college activities fee.
 Students designed projects and submitted proposals.
 Awards were based on a student vote.
 SCGF money was used to install bike racks, purchase recycling bins, use bio-diesel in campus maintenance equipment, and upgrade the alternative energy systems that powered the farm greenhouse.